christophebe/generate-corpus/README.md

 }
 ```

-If the options.nbrGrams is an array of ngrams, the generateCorpus return an arrays of map matching to the previous structure.
+*If the options.nbrGrams is an array of ngrams*, the generateCorpus return an arrays of map matching to the previous structure.
 See the unit test for a complete example.

 # TODO